Maximizing Riesz means of anisotropic harmonic oscillators: Proof of Theorem

 where the error is uniform for $\beta$ on compact subsets of $\R_\limplus$.
 By expanding the $(1-c/\lambda)^\eta$ terms in the sum up to $O(\lambda^{-1-\gamma+n+m})$ we obtain an asymptotic expansion of $R_{\sigma, \tau}^\gamma$ up to~$O(\lambda)$.
 Comparing this to the precise asymptotics we obtained above leads us to conclude that the $\osc(\beta, \lambda)=O(\lambda)$ locally uniformly in $\beta$.

-{\bf Acknowledgements.} The author is grateful to Didier Robert for providing a copy of the paper~\cite{MR1061661}.
-The author also wishes to thank Katie Gittins, Richard Laugesen and Douglas Lundholm for discussions and helpful suggestions.
+{\bf Acknowledgements.} The author is grateful to Didier Robert for providing a copy of the paper~\cite{MR1061661}, and to the anonymous referee whose comments helped improve the quality of the paper and significantly simplify the proof of Theorem~\ref{thm:HeatKernel}.
+The author also wishes to thank Katie Gittins, Ari Laptev, Richard Laugesen and Douglas Lundholm for discussions and helpful suggestions.
 Financial support from the Swedish Research Council grant no.~2012-3864 is gratefully acknowledged.